webnuswp/modern-events-calendar-lite/readme.txt

 Note: If you change the title to the name of a particular day, then the user will know on a certain day the price of the ticket is different.
 9- Enter the information about Fees/Taxes.

+= How can I create or edit shortcode? =

+After adding your event, Modern Event Calendar enables you to make a calendar from all of the events with adorable skins, nice and tidy styles.
+Also, it has a powerful filtering tool to create a new calendar.
+Click on Custom MEC > Shortcode > Add Shortcode.
+This is the overview of adding a calendar with custom shortcodes [Find more](https://webnus.net/dox/modern-events-calendar/making-advance-shortcodes-in-modern-event-calendar/).

-= Can I customize the event pages? =
+= Can I customize the event pages and shortcodes? =

 Yes, it is possible.
-In order to see the related documentations, please [click here](https://webnus.net/dox/modern-events-calendar/mec-theme-integration-guide/).
+In order to see the related documentations, please [click here](https://webnus.net/dox/modern-events-calendar/category/developer-document/).

 = Does MEC have default languages or it needs to be translated? =